seyahdoo/portfolio/content/blog/pixel-5-imei-repair.md

 Run QPST Configuration
 Start Clients > Software Download
-Restore > Select Port > Browse for the xqcn file > Lightly Spam Start Button reboot phone
+Restore > Select Port > Browse for the xqcn file > Lightly Spam Start Button You might wanna restore multiple times (It might solve the imei not setting problem) reboot phone

 # done
-at this time phone functions should work normally. you might want to remove the root you might want to upgrade the software to latest cant lock the bootloader again because that would ruin the modem mod
+at this time phone functions should work normally. you might want to remove the root you might want to upgrade the software to latest factory resetting from the settings app does not ruin it cant lock the bootloader again because that would ruin the modem mod

 ```